ykmnkmi/svelte.dart/README.md

 <p>{doubled} * 2 = {quadrupled}</p>
 ```

-Another way of writing components, inspired by Solid with a mix of Flutter/Jaspr.
+Another way of writing components, inspired by Flutter/Jaspr.
+It should be
-It should be compiled the same way as the HTML component above, not _executed_ as is.
+compiled the same way as the HTML component above, not _executed_ as is.

 ```dart
 // app.dart